Cerberus Cyber Sentinel Corporation (CISO) Shares Up Despite Recent Market Volatility

-Cerberus Cyber Sentinel Corporation (NASDAQ: CISO)’s stock price has increased by 35.50 compared to its previous closing price of 0.30.
-Despite this, the company has experienced a -8.42% fall in its stock price over the last five trading sessions.
+Cerberus Cyber Sentinel Corporation (NASDAQ: CISO)’s stock price has increased by 7.03 compared to its previous closing price of 0.32.
+Nevertheless, the company has seen a 12.66% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Cerberus Cyber Sentinel Corporation (NASDAQ: CISO) Right Now?